Using OpenTSDB

 done | nc -w 30 localhost 8888

-3. Use the following command to send the metric data to OpenTSDB.
+3. Use the following command to transfer metrics data to OpenTSDB:

 sh sar-data-input.sh

-1. Check the public IP of the OpenTSDB server from the server console.
+1. Check the public IP of the OpenTSDB server in the server console.

-2. Connect to Port 8888 of the OpenTSDB server to view the collected graph.
+2. Access port 8888 on the OpenTSDB server and check the collected graphs.